Student Affairs Departments

 - Online – www.butler.edu/health-rec

 Casiana received a Bachelor’s degree in psychological science from Ball State University and a Ph.D. in clinical psychology from Eastern Michigan University.
 She was born and raised in Indianapolis within a large, multiracial family.
 Casiana is interested in providing culturally sensitive and affirming mental health treatment and enjoys facilitating values identification, acceptance, and self-compassion in her clinical work with students.
-In her spare time, she enjoys having fun with her partner, toddler, and three dogs, and sharing meals with her large extended family.
+In her spare time, she enjoys having fun with her partner, toddlers, and three dogs, and sharing meals with her large extended family.
 Her favorite self-care activities include trying new food, listening to live music, practicing mindfulness, and taking long walks.

 - B.A.
 Psychology, Indiana University-Bloomington (2016)